OpenCL (GPGPU) on AMD (ATI) GPUs

 - Old AMD drivers contents installer and all packages in it.
 Script creates subfolder in system folder containing all packages and then installs packages from it.
 New AMD drivers installer uses AMD repositories at https://repo.radeon.com.

 - You need special tuning to use amdgpu and radeon drivers simultaneously when system has GCN 1 or GCN 2 GPUs.

-- Terascale chips lacks some commands for addressing memory, so you need some tuning to use OpenCL in Darktable via settings in file.
-Blender doesn’t support Terascale chips at all, needs GCN 1 and newer just to run (however, may work with software emulation).
+- Terascale chips lacks some commands for addressing memory, so you need some tuning to use OpenCL in Darktable via settings in file - read Darktable manual for details.

-- OpenCL on Terascale 1 and older AMD/ATI chips are not supported (well, it is possible, but meaningless).
+- OpenCL on Terascale 1 and older AMD/ATI chips is not supported (well, it is possible, but meaningless).

 - AMD officially supports OpenCL only with discrete video cards.
-However, OpenCL with APU works.
+However, OpenCL may work on APU.

 - You can use CPU(s) as OpenCL device after installing PoCL package or with LLVMpipe + Rusticl.

-- You can run calculations in GPU and in CPU together.
+- You can run calculations on GPU and on CPU together.